JiachenDuan/MaxSumSiteDemo/README.md

 1. The App is implemented with Jwt token based authentication.
 Token expiration time is 24 hours
 2. Added cache on masSum service, when a user query with the same serialized tree, api will return cached results.
-3. Added customized GlobalExceptionHandler for Exception Project structure:
+3. Added customized GlobalExceptionHandler for Exception
+NOTES:
+1. When input serialized binary tree is too big, we can implement multipart/form-data to upload serialized tree data.

+Project structure:
 Under com.example.demo
     - exception: contains customized exception handler